JEBailey/posl-dsl-framework/README.md

 POSL-ENGINE
 -----------
 engine is the basic building block of the posl framework.
-The engine is what facillitates the other addons.
+The engine is what facilitates the other addons.

 POSL-MATH
 -----------
 Math capabilities.
-The abilities to perform basic math functionsand compairisons
+The abilities to perform basic math function and comparisons